abhishekghoshh/tmux-config/docs/git/intialization.md

 git remote add origin <http or ssh url>
 ```

-How to get more info about a remote repo in Git: </br>
+How to get more info about a remote repo in Git: <br>
-Just replace origin with the name of the remote obtained by running the git remote -v command. </br>
+Just replace origin with the name of the remote obtained by running the git remote -v command. <br>
 ```
 git remote show origin
 ```